Unemployment benefits under the CARES Act (Coronavirus Aid, Relief, and Economic Security Act)

 Because unemployment benefits are considered income, you’ll need to report them on your 2020 federal and state (as applicable) taxes when you file your return in early 2021.
 The federal government will issue Form 1099-G, which reports the amounts paid to you.

-Note: When you apply for unemployment benefits you can request federal income tax withheld.
+Important Note: When you apply for unemployment benefits you can request federal income tax withheld.
 Learn more in our Is Unemployment Taxed? post.